RonyAlvarez/CS6442016/README.md

 # CS644 - Web Computing
 This is all my class work.
-All the applications that I built throughout the semester.
+All the applications that I built throughout the semester.<br>
+<b>Technologies used:</b> Java